NullVoxPopuli/emberconf-2023-resources/resources/pages/main/examples/fetch.md

 you can see that each request, for people, planets, and starships, takes its own amount of time to load.

-This can be as fine-grained, or as combined as your need.
+This can be as fine-grained, or as combined as you need.

-Like, some UX patterns may want fewer loading indicators then what you see here.
+Like, some UX patterns may want fewer loading indicators than what you see here.